 Lack of coordination and unsteadiness that result from the brain's failure to regulate the body's posture and the strength and direction of limb movements.
 Most often caused by disease activity in the cerebellum or its connections with other parts of the brain.

-Process in which the body’s immune system causes illness by mistakenly attacking healthy cells, organs, or tissues.
-Multiple sclerosis is believed to be an autoimmune disease, as are systemic lupus, rheumatoid arthritis, scleroderma, and many others.
+Process in which the body's immune system causes illness by mistakenly attacking healthy cells, organs, or tissues.
+MS is believed to be an autoimmune disease, as are systemic lupus, rheumatoid arthritis, scleroderma, and many others.
 The precise origin and an understanding of how these diseases occur are not yet well known.

 Paralysis of the facial nerve, which can occur as a consequence of MS, viral infection, or other infections.
 It has acute onset and can be transient or permanent.